Club Smith: History

 In late 2011, Club Smith went into the studio with record producers Will Jackson and James Kenosha to record their debut album.

-During early 2012, Club Smith were selected by Kaiser Chiefs as tour support for seven shows where the band enjoyed a warm reception selling over 900 tour CDs from the merchandise stand.
+During early 2012, Club Smith were selected by Kaiser Chiefs as tour support for seven shows where the band enjoyed a warm reception, selling over 900 tour CDs from the merchandise stand.
 This led to a distribution deal with Tri-tone and PIASUK distribution which was signed as a partnership with All Sorted !?!
 Records.
 The band and label formed and imprint "ASR" to release the debut Club Smith album.
-During the tour with Kaiser Chiefs Club Smith picked up positive reviews from press such as The Fly, Record of the Day, Artrocker and music blog Music Broke My Bones.
+During the tour with Kaiser Chiefs, Club Smith picked up positive reviews from press such as The Fly, Record of the Day, Artrocker and music blog Music Broke My Bones.

 On 17 August 2012, Club Smith announced they would release their debut album Appetite for Chivalry through ASR / Tri-tone (Distributed UK-wide by PIAS Entertainment Group) on 12 November 2012.
-A limited edition format of the album was released from the band website on the same day.
+A limited edition format of the album was released on the band website on the same day.

 In January 2013, it was announced that Vijay Mistry would join Kaiser Chiefs as their new drummer.
 The band confirmed this on their website, with further detail of how the move would affect the future of the band in an interview with Counterfeit Magazine.

 In July 2013, Club Smith announced they had signed to Sentric Music in a co-publishing deal with Strictly Confidential, the Brussels-based publishing arm of PIAS Group.